Fraciscv/programming-univbasics-2-statement-repetition-with-while-nyc04-seng-ft-053120/README.md

 ## Conclusion

 Congratulations.
-You know have the `while...do...end` construct as an ally.
+You now have the `while...do...end` construct as an ally.
 With an understanding of _sequence_, _selection_ and now _repetition_ on top of your experience with expressions, you can write powerful programs!
 Be sure and experiment with writing your own loops and don't forget, if your application is